UK Government Loans

 - Forward confirmation of your loan from Student Finance England to the Widening Access Assistant by email or post.

-- Every time you book a course which you would like paid for by your student loan, please notify the Widening Access Assistant.
+- Every time you book a course which you would like paid for by your student loan, please notify the Program Administrator.
 If your loan has not been confirmed when you book a course, you will have to pay a deposit which will be returned once your loan is agreed.

 - You may claim the course fee for OUSSA from your student loan.
 The loan cannot be used for accommodation costs.